haleybw/ECE287-Final-Project-Truco/README.md

 ## Conclusion

-This project integrates the **Truco** card game logic with FPGA-based VGA and 7-segment displays.
+This project integrates the card game logic with FPGA-based VGA and 7-segment displays.
 The **VGA Driver** controls the display timing and rendering, while the **On-Board 7-Segment Display Driver** displays game data.
-The **Truco Game Logic** module implements the core game mechanics, controlling the state of the game and interfacing with the display modules.
+The **Game Logic** module implements the core game mechanics, controlling the state of the game and interfacing with the display modules.

 ---